Language of conspiracy theories

 Examples: "theater metaphors": we are being hoodwinked .
 The population are just puppets.
 It's all just theater.
 One mustlook behind the curtain.

 Conspiracy Theory Bingo raises awareness of statements and linguistic devices that regularly appear in the dissemination of conspiracy narratives.
 How are such statements to be understood?
 What linguistic features can be discerned from them?
-We offer the conspiracy theory bingo with background information on individual statements, additional tips on dealing with conspiracy narratives, and a short interview with Dr. Sören Stumpf as an interactive PDF.
+We offer the conspiracy theory bingo with background information on individual statements, additional tips for dealing with conspiracy narratives, and a short interview with Dr. Sören Stumpf as an interactive PDF.